SENSE Learning - Safer Recruitment and Selection Policy

 Remaining on our books

 If we are unable to match associates with students straight away, our onboarding team will check in at around 3 months to check whether associates still want to remain on our books.
 We will also recheck with Referrals whether there is a student available or why we cannot match them.
-After 6 months have passed, the associate will receive an email to let them know that we are unable to match them and therefore will be removing them from our books.
+The HR team will check in every 3 months with the associate.

 Procedures